 International SEO can be an excellent way to grow your business and increase revenue, but it can also be a weak spot if not done correctly.
 Also, keep in mind that borders don’t matter with global products or services.
 You’re competing on a global playing field.

 Your local market already knows and loves you, but what about potential customers in Europe, South America, Asia, Africa or the Middle East?
 Marketing to another culture is about more than just translating your website and doing a currency conversion, you need to really understand your new customer base.

-It’s more than just a few bells and whistles; properly executed international SEO engages people from other cultures in the exact same way you’ve already drawn in people from your home country or locale.
+SEO services for international companies are more than just adding a few bells and whistles; properly executed international SEO engages people from other cultures in the exact same way you’ve already drawn in people from your home country or locale.
 Because you understand their sensibilities and taboos, you avoid offending or accidentally causing a snafu with your products or marketing efforts.

 In fact, there’s quite a lot that goes into international SEO to ensure your new customers’ needs are met and your site ranks just as well in the new market as it does in the old one.
 Here are just a few things to consider to make your site a global success:

 Just because you’d like to move into France or Canada doesn’t automatically make it a good idea.
 Market research for your foreign market should include evaluating your ability to provide the customer service and logistics your new customers require.
 It should also include examining your plan for your earned foreign currency.
 Of course, other traditional parameters will apply as well, like whether there is other direct competition and if the market is already saturated with a product like yours.

 Keyword research is incredibly important for any campaign, whether local or global.
 American English isn’t the most popular language for international SEO — in fact, most visitors prefer sites that are written competently in their own native tongue.